goldshtn/spark-workshop/lab0-python.md

     run()
 ```

 > Which editor should you use in the VirtualBox appliance?
 If you want to get into the spirit of the course, you could use `vim`, but if you're looking for something more user-friendly, use `gedit`.
+There's also an installation of PyCharm Community Edition, which is a full-blown Python IDE by JetBrains.

 To make sure everything's fine so far, run your Python program from a terminal window: